jreisinger/docs/data/notes/Φιλοσοφία/reasons-for-god.md

 * Written documents
 * Archeological findings

-For
+Sources

+* Brant Pitre (Christian): The Case for Jesus: The Biblical and Historical Evidence for Christ (2016)
+* Bart Ehrman (atheist): Did Jesus Exist?: The Historical Argument for Jesus of Nazareth (2013)
 * A. Wall: [Comparing Religions V: Historical Accounts](http://www.wall.org/~aron/blog/comparing-religions-v-historical-accounts/)
 * A. Wall: [Comparing Religions VI: Early Sources](http://www.wall.org/~aron/blog/comparing-religions-vi-early-sources/)
 * A. Wall: [Some comments on Biblical History](http://www.wall.org/~aron/blog/some-comments-on-biblical-history/)
-* Brant Pitre (Christian): The Case for Jesus: The Biblical and Historical Evidence for Christ (2016)
-* Bart Ehrman (atheist): Did Jesus Exist?: The Historical Argument for Jesus of Nazareth (2013)

-Against

 # Philosophical arguments

 For

 * “The most incomprehensible thing about the Universe is that it is comprehensible.” -- A. Einstein
 * Existence of objective universal morality or decent behaviour or fair play -> C. S. Lewis: Mere Christinanity - Book I